If you love pork chops and apple sauce (any Brady Bunch fans out there?) you're going to love these applesauce glazed baby back ribs.

 - Preheat your oven to 300°F with one rack in the middle setting and another on the topmost setting right under the broiler.
 If your broiler is under the oven, just use the middle oven rack.

 - Line a sheet pan with aluminum foil, wrapping the foil around the edges so that it's secure.

-- During the last 30 minutes of cooking, place the pot with the glaze on the stove over a low-medium heat.
+- During the last 30 minutes of cooking, place the pot with the glaze back on the stove over a low-medium heat.
 Cook, stirring frequently as it reduces and thickens.
 Adjust the heat as needed so it doesn't burn.
-This step kills off any harmful bacteria from when you brushed the glaze onto the ribs.
-Make sure you wash the brush you used, too.
-Keep an eye on the glaze as it reduces, stirring occasionally and adjusting the heat as needed so that it doesn't burn.
+This step kills off any harmful bacteria from when you brushed the glaze onto the uncooked meat.
+Make sure you wash the brush before using it again.
+You can do this step right after the ribs go into the oven.
+Just set it aside once it reduces and thickens.

-- Reducing the glaze after you brush it on the ribs before they go in the oven doesn't just help thicken it — it also kills any harmful raw pork bacteria from when you first brushed the sauce onto the ribs and makes it safe to eat again.
+- Reducing the glaze after the ribs go in the oven doesn't just help thicken it — it also kills any harmful raw pork bacteria from when you first brushed the sauce onto the ribs and makes it safe to eat again.